joshuanp/League-of-Legends-Machine-Learning-Data-Analysis-Project/README.md

 # League-of-Legends-Machine-Learning-Data-Analysis-Project
-Performing ML modeling techniques to predict a winner from the first 10 minutes of League of Legends games
+Performing ML modeling techniques to predict a winner from the first 10 minutes of League of Legends games.

 ## Methods Used